bigmoves/quickslice/docs/reference/subscriptions.md

 # Subscriptions

-Subscriptions let your app receive real-time updates when records are created, updated, or deleted.
-Instead of polling for changes, the server pushes events to your client over a WebSocket connection.
+Subscriptions deliver real-time updates when records are created, updated, or deleted.
+The server pushes events over WebSocket instead of requiring polling.

 Connect to `/graphql` using the [`graphql-ws`](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) protocol.